Ignalina/brokk/README.md

-# Brokkr's baremetall pre-built-tools based on Rust/Golang/C/C++ etc.
+# Brokkr's baremetall pre-built-tools
 I need these tools in an "airgapped" environment where I either execute the tool inside the container or pluck it out to be closeer to the "metal".
+Based on Rust/Golang/C/C++
+JVM+Python free except for existing languange bindings .. that is accessible from python , java but not based on...

 ## currently compiled
  Arrow parquet tools